- Learner Credentialing

 - COVID-19 – Proof of full immunization, including boosters after the recommended intervals, is required to attend any Supervised On-ground Field Experiences (SOFE).

 - Hepatitis B – Completed two- or three-dose immunization series and proof of immunity (serologic titer) are required.
 If beginning the HepB series, the learner must have evidence of the first dose 45 days before the academic semester which includes the learner’s first course with the Supervised On-ground Field Experience (SOFE) components and complete the series and proof of immunity (serologic titer) by the end of the second academic semester which includes courses with the Supervised On-ground Field Experience (SOFE) components.
+The titer must show a numerical value within the immunity range.
 Learners must remain on schedule with dosing to attend Supervised On-ground Field Experiences (SOFE).
-Learners who do not develop immunity to Hepatitis B following two immunization series (confirmed with documentation of both series and two negative serologic titers), must sign a waiver to continue enrollment in the prelicensure
+Learners who do not develop immunity to Hepatitis B following two immunization series (confirmed with documentation of both series and two negative serologic titers), must provide a letter of explanation (verification of non-immunity) from their medical provider to continue enrollment in the prelicensure program.

 - Tetanus, diphtheria, and pertussis (TdaP) – Proof of completed childhood 3-dose immunization series, if available, and a Tdap (Tetanus, diphtheria, acellular pertussis) booster within the last ten (10) years are required; this must be renewed every 10 years.
 Some Supervised On-ground Field Experiences (SOFE) sites may require titers as

-Note: In the interest of public safety, no immunization waivers will be granted for any reason, other than as described above.
-Failure to comply with the above requirements may jeopardize the learner’s ability to attend Supervised On-ground Field Experiences (SOFE) and prevent continued enrollment in the Program.
-Instructions for completing immunization requirements will be provided with the enrollment acceptance letter.
+Note: In the interest of public safety, immunization exemptions only will be granted to learners who provide a statement of medical necessity from their medical provider.
+Failure to comply with the above requirements may jeopardize learners' ability to attend Supervised On-ground Field Experiences (SOFE) and prevent continued enrollment in the Program.
+Additionally, some SOFE sites may not allow learners with immunization exemptions to attend SOFEs, which may delay these learners’ progress in the academic program.

 In compliance with the College’s clinical partners’ requirements, evidence of health insurance must be provided for all prelicensure learners.
 Learners without health insurance may be denied access to clinical facilities and therefore may be unable to complete prelicensure nursing programs.
 The learner assumes all financial responsibility associated with their healthcare.